AZANIR/PW_husky_pre_commit/README.md

 ESLint and Prettier ensure that your code meets established standards.
 We've installed and configured ESLint to suit your project's preferences and integrated Prettier with ESLint for automatic code formatting.
 Added Husky to our pre-commit hook to automate validation and formatting.

 ## Creating a Pre-Commit Workflow
 The pre-commit workflow includes automatic code formatting using Prettier and ESLint checking.
 When a developer initiates a commit, Husky runs these tasks.
 Only if all checks pass is the commit considered successful, ensuring code quality and consistency.
-In our case, makes the final push on GitHub

 ## Best Practices
 - **Regularly Update Dependencies**: Keep all tools up-to-date to leverage the latest features and security updates.